 The bachelor's degree emphasizes the value of diversity, relationships and coalition building, preparing graduates to listen, to communicate across differences in background and viewpoint to respond openly to change.
 These are all skills that will allow you to pursue successful careers in many fields: teaching and school administration; social services; law enforcement; counseling; community organizations; communication; business and marketing; human resources and management; services and hospitality industries; and in healthcare fields such as nursing, medicine, pharmacy and administration.

 For more information, visit Northeastern's Career Development Center and the National Women’s Studies Association.

 A Major and Two Minors

 We offer a major in Women’s, Gender and Sexuality Studies and two minors—one in Women’s, Gender and Sexuality Studies and one in Lesbian, Gay, Bisexual, Transgender and Queer Studies (LGBTQ Studies).
-To declare a major or minor, contact WGS Coordinator Brooke Johnson at email@example.com or (773) 442-4771, or WGS Advisor Laurie Fuller at firstname.lastname@example.org or (773) 442-4552, or stop by the WGS office (Room LWH 2096).
+To declare a major or minor, contact WGS Coordinator Kristen Over at firstname.lastname@example.org or (773) 442-5833, or WGS Advisor Laurie Fuller at email@example.com or (773) 442-4552, or stop by the WGS office in Room LWH 2096.

 Pictured above are WGS Students at the 2018 Chicago Women's March (left to right with graduation dates): Bri Wylie (2018), Aidé Hernandez (2018), Helen Toledo (2017), Leslie Toledo (2020), Mo Anderson (2019), Brandon Naugle (2021), Rachael Waldon (2019).